peteroupc/html3dutil/doc/BSplineCurve.md

 in this curve object.
 * [getLength](#BSplineCurve_getLength)<br>Convenience method for getting the total length of this curve.
-* [getPoints](#BSplineCurve_getPoints)<br>Gets an array of positions on the curve at fixed intervals of U coordinates.
+* [getPoints](#BSplineCurve_getPoints)<br>Gets an array of positions on the curve at fixed intervals of u-coordinates.
-* [getPointsAsObjects](#BSplineCurve_getPointsAsObjects)<br>Gets an array of positions on the curve at fixed intervals of U coordinates.
+* [getPointsAsObjects](#BSplineCurve_getPointsAsObjects)<br>Gets an array of positions on the curve at fixed intervals of u-coordinates.
-* [jerk](#BSplineCurve_jerk)<br>Finds an approximate jerk vector at the given U coordinate of this curve.
+* [jerk](#BSplineCurve_jerk)<br>Finds an approximate jerk vector at the given u-coordinate of this curve.
-* [normal](#BSplineCurve_normal)<br>Finds an approximate principal normal vector at the given U coordinate of this curve.
+* [normal](#BSplineCurve_normal)<br>Finds an approximate principal normal vector at the given u-coordinate of this curve.
 * [split](#BSplineCurve_split)<br>Splits this B-spline curve into two at the given point.
-* [tangent](#BSplineCurve_tangent)<br>Convenience method for finding an approximate tangent vector of this curve at the given U coordinate.
+* [tangent](#BSplineCurve_tangent)<br>Convenience method for finding an approximate tangent vector of this curve at the given u-coordinate.
-* [toArcLengthParam](#BSplineCurve_toArcLengthParam)<br>Gets a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to an <i>arc length parameterization</i>.
+* [toArcLengthParam](#BSplineCurve_toArcLengthParam)<br>Gets a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to an <i>arc length parameterization</i>.
 * [uniform](#BSplineCurve.uniform)<br>Creates a B-spline curve with uniform knots.
 * [uniformKnots](#BSplineCurve.uniformKnots)<br>Generates a knot vector with uniform knots, to be